If You're Using a VPN Without a Kill Switch, You're Putting Your Privacy at Risk

-You're putting your online privacy at risk if your VPN doesn't include a kill switch.
+Don't put your privacy at risk.
+Make sure the VPN you're using includes a kill switch.

-If your virtual private network doesn't have a kill switch, you need to start looking for a new VPN provider.
-A kill switch is an essential VPN security feature that kills your internet connection should your encrypted VPN connection drop out for any reason.
-This ensures that your online activity isn't exposed outside the VPN tunnel, which is important as that exposure can be dangerous in a lot of situations.
+If your virtual private network doesn't have a kill switch, you need to find a different VPN provider.
+A kill switch is an essential VPN security feature that cuts your internet if your encrypted VPN connection drops out for any reason.
+This prevents your online activity from being exposed outside the VPN tunnel, which is important as that exposure can be dangerous in a lot of situations.

-A VPN routes your internet traffic through an encrypted tunnel to a secure server in a remote location of your choosing.
-At the same time, your IP address is changed to the IP address of the server you're connecting through.
-In addition to allowing you to access geographically restricted content, this process allows you to conceal your true IP address and your internet traffic from your ISP, government entities, cybercriminals and others who may want to snoop on you online.
+A VPN routes your internet traffic through an encrypted tunnel to a secure server in a location of your choosing.
+During this process, your visible IP address is changed to the IP address of the server you're connecting through.
+In addition to allowing you to access geographically restricted content, the VPN connection conceals your true IP address and your internet traffic from your ISP, government entities, cybercriminals and others who may want to snoop on you online.
 So if your VPN connection suddenly drops and there's no kill switch to act as a safety net to protect your data, you may as well not have a VPN at all.

 Here's what to know about how a VPN kill switch works, why you need one and how to make sure your VPN's kill switch is working properly.